iconmaster5326/ConfigMagic/README.md

 Planned Features
 ================

-* A method to limit the criteria in the list view
+* Custom searching in the list view
 * Auto conflict resolution
 * A free ID range finder
 * Automatic compensation for the item ID +256 bug